Drive your own mini boat on a guided dolphin tour near Harbour Town

 Up to 4 people

-Free cancellation up to 48 hours before the scheduled activity.
-No refunds within 48 hours or for late arrivals.
-If the operator cancels due to weather, a full refund is provided.
+Cancel up to 48 hours before your scheduled activity.
+No refunds within 48 hours.
+Tours leave on time; no refunds if you miss your trip.
+If the operator cancels due to inclement weather, you will receive a full refund.

 A: Please arrive 20 to 30 minutes before your scheduled tour time, as tours depart on time and late arrivals cannot be accommodated.